Robert-W/grunt-ftp-push/README.md

 This plugin uses Sergi Mansilla's <a href="https://github.com/sergi/jsftp">jsftp</a> node.js module.

 ## Coming Soon
+Adding in Unit Tests for my sanity<br>
 Adding in list of files to exclude from the upload.<br>
 Ability to push to multiple destinations with different sets of files in one target<br>
+More Examples in the README to show different ways of using it<br>
 Possibly adding in support for SFTP

 ## Contributing